People

 Publications

-Woodhouse, J. & Guihen, L. (forthcoming) 'Maybe they expect you to be the same as people with no kids?'
-The challenges and support needs of student teacher mothers.
-In Showunmi, V., Moorosi, P. Shakeshaft, C. & Oplatka, I. (eds) The Bloomsbury Handbook of Gender and Educational Leadership and Management.
+Woodhouse, J. & Guihen, L. (2022) The missing statistic in Initial Teacher Education: Experiences and support needs of student teachers who are mothers.
+In V. Showunmi, P. Moorosi, C Shakeshaft and I. Oplatka) (eds) The Bloomsbury Handbook of Gender and Educational Leadership and Management, pp. 291-314.
 London: Bloomsbury.

 Woodhouse, J. & Wood, P. (2020) Creating dialogic spaces: developing doctoral students' critical writing skills through peer assessment, Studies in Higher Education, DOI:10.1080/03075079.2020.1779686